Even if you’ve never watched the show Mad Men, you’ve probably heard the phrase “It’s toasted.”

 Mad Men ran for 7 seasons, and it’s packed full of marketing wisdom.
 I recently sat down to rewatch the first episode, then immediately paused to start taking notes.
 The doc ended up around 1500 words.

-Here are the marketing and copywriting insights from just one episode of Mad Men.
+Here are the Mad Men marketing lessons from just one episode.

 Don Draper struggles to sell tobacco, so he tries a classic advertising technique